 Most in-clinic hours may occur in the daytime, which is when people go to work.
 Online therapy is more flexible, allowing employed adults to get speech therapy when they are free outside work hours.
 It also eliminates the extra commute, perfect for adults that may need extra care during transport (stroke patients or elderly, for example).

 Apheleia offers speech therapy for adults with aphasia.
-You may book a free consultation below to learn more about recovering speech after a stroke or brain injury.
+You may book a consultation below to learn more about recovering speech after a stroke or brain injury.